Poisoning in Children

 Flush the eye by holding the eyelid open and pouring a steady stream of lukewarm—not

-hot—water into the inner corner of the eye.
-If this is a child, you may need help
+hot—water into the inner corner of the eye near the nose.
+If this is a child, you

-from another adult to hold the child while you rinse the eye.
-Continue flushing the
+may need help from another adult to hold the child while you rinse the eye.
+Or wrap

 Poisonous fumes or gases